JonnyPickard/cv/README.md

 # Jonny Pickard

-A highly passionate junior full stack web / mobile developer looking for a new role in an agile, behaviour driven, team envi- ronment.
+A highly passionate junior full stack web / mobile developer looking for a new role in an agile, behaviour driven, team environment.
 With multiple interests currently focused on JavaScript frameworks and TypeScript.

 ## Background